Today, we visited yet another lesser known Portland, Oregon gem buried deep in Southeast Portland — historic and lush Leach Botanical Garden.

 The Leach Botanical Garden is home to over 2,000 species of plants, including alpines, medicinal herbs, rock garden plants, camellias, and 125 species of ferns.

-Lori’s favorite part, of course, was the bamboo!
+Lori’s favorite part of the garden, of course, was the bamboo!

-And, it was pretty amazing.
+And…it was pretty amazing.
 Smooth, complex, refreshing.
-The coffee hits you first with a smooth, non-sweet chocolaty finish.
+The coffee hits you first, followed by a smooth, non-sweet chocolaty finish.
 Delicious.